isaacnmm/pestpolicy-hugo2XX/content/posts/best-semi-transparent-deck-stain/index.md

 Cons: - Maybe slightly expensive as compared to other stains - Comes in limited selectable colors - Not for small deck painting

-> See Also: > Paints for Kitchen Cabinets

 ###  [6.
 Minwax Wood Stain Finish](https://www.amazon.com/dp/B0772B14ZT/?tag=p-policy-20)